ministryofjustice/staff-device-dns-dhcp-infrastructure/documentation/disaster-recovery.md

 ### DNS Scalability

-DNS is configured to autoscale, on demand, according to load.
-It is highly unlikely that the DNS service will become overloaded.
-In the event this does occur, it would be likely due to an AWS capacity issue.
-E.g: Further instances can not be provisioned in the AZ.
+DNS is configured to elastically scale on demand.
+By design, it is unlikely that the DNS service will become overloaded.

+In the event this does occur, it would be likely due to an AWS capacity issue. **E.g:** Further instances can not be provisioned in the AZ.
+In this case you should refer to AWS.

 ### DHCP Scalability

 The [High Availability](https://github.com/ministryofjustice/staff-device-dhcp-server#isc-kea-high-availability) design of Kea requires a fixed 2 server configuration.
-This means that Kea is not configured to autoscale on demand.
+This means that Kea is not configured to elastically scale.

-Scaling up is achieved by editing the `cpu` and `memory` values in the terraform [aws_ecs_task_definition](/modules/dhcp/ecs_task_definition.tf), committing the changes and running the deployment pipeline.
+Scaling up is achieved by editing the `cpu` and `memory` values in the terraform [aws_ecs_task_definition](/modules/dhcp/ecs_task_definition.tf), committing the changes and running the deployment pipeline to make the changes.

 ## AZ goes down and other AWS Failures